Saturday nights, 7:30-10:00pm (or later)

 71 Federal St, downtown Greenfield

 In particular, because we do not allow alcohol, we especially wish to extend a warm welcome to teenagers, parents of young children, and people in recovery from addiction, in addition to - of course - everyone else.
-For more information about freestyle boogie, see the section just below the photographs.
+For more information about freestyle boogie, see the section below the schedule.

 Greendance 2018 Schedule